 A commercially-licensed pilot with instrument and instructor ratings, Shelley is passionate about outback flying and loves nothing more than to introduce her students and fellow pilots to her big backyard.

 Shelley spent nine years as Editor of Australian Flying Magazine, the only Australian magazine devoted entirely to light aircraft flying.
-At the end of 2008, she moved to freelance writing, including a significant contribution to the success of the CASA Out-n-Back series of online videos and the OnTrack planning program.
+At the end of 2008, she moved to freelance writing, including a significant contribution to the success of both series of CASA's popular Out-n-Back online videos and the OnTrack planning program.

 However, it is Shelley's regular destination story which featured in Australian Flying for 18 years that has made her one of the country's most well-recognised members of the General Aviation community.
 Her features have become a staple source of recommendation for pilots and travellers planning itineraries around the country.
 Without exception, they are honest appraisals and follow personal, self-funded experiences at every location.

 But let's let Shelley tell it in her own words ....

 Learning to fly

 A bit slow on the uptake perhaps, but getting a pilot's licence at age 38 was the most inspired thing I've ever done.
 Who knew I'd prefer flying a plane to working for a living?
 Talk about a life curve-ball.

 I got my private licence, and because the whole learning to fly thing is such a mad and wonderful journey, I never wanted it to stop.
 I remember saying to Kim Fabian, my very first instructor up at Warnervale Air on the NSW Central Coast, that if he ever even thought about hopping out of the aircraft with me still in it, I would systematically carve out all his organs and sell them.
 The day he did that, MANY moons later, was probably the happiest day of my life.